 It will be simpler for consumers who want to find out how to get better deals or to sort out problems.
 It will be simpler for companies and policy makers who want to know how to meet the needs of consumers.

 The front line experience and insight of the Citizens Advice service, together with the in depth market and policy expertise of Consumer Futures, will create a stronger champion for consumers in some of the most essential services.

 We have a statutory duty to consult on and publish a work plan for 2014/15 by 31 March 2014.
 The draft work plan for consultation was issued on 17 January 2014.
 The consultation closed on 21 February.

 Since, from 1 April 2014, Consumer Futures will be part of Citizens Advice and Citizens Advice Scotland, the draft has been developed and agreed with those two organisations.

-The final version of the work plan will set out what the Consumer Futures unit will deliver within the Citizens Advice service for energy, post and, in Scotland, water consumers in 2014/15.
+The final Consumer Futures Work Plan 2014-15 (PDF 200KB) sets out what the Consumer Futures unit will deliver within the Citizens Advice service for energy, post and, in Scotland, water consumers in 2014/15.